List of towns in the British Virgin Islands

 This is a list of towns in the British Virgin Islands, there are no cities in the British Virgin Islands.
-The capital, and the largest town is Road Town, and Spanish Town is the second largest town.
+The capital, and the largest town is Road Town.
+No sources have been identified that provide population figures for other settlements.
+However, East End in Tortola appears to be the second largest settlement.
+Spanish Town may be the third largest town.
 The main island is Tortola, where most of the towns are.

 These are the settlements of the British Virgin Islands: